BananaBruise/QuizzingApp/README.md

 # QuizzingApp

+## Trying the app
+Use this [invite link](https://appdistribution.firebase.dev/i/425ee29108df6e66) to grab the latest build of this app

 ## Summary
 Using Android Studio and Java, we (Abhinav Bhashyam and Han Tu) have created an interactive quizzing app.